Mercury methylation: Microbial

+Selenoproteins

+In bacteria, a large majority of HgcA proteins are actually selenoproteins, with a previously unrecognized N-terminal extension region that includes a CU (cysteine-selenocysteine) dipeptide motif.
+A minority of HgcB proteins also are selenoproteins.

 Reactions

 pH influences on mercury methylation can be variable depending on the species that are undergoing the reactions.
 Some findings demonstrate that an increase in the hydrogen ion concentration resulted in large increases of the Hg(II) uptake, leading to potential impacts on the actual methylation of mercury.
 Another finding demonstrated that the decrease in pH leads to a shift in the production of methyl mercury species.
 Specifically, the production of dimethylmercury decreases and the production of monomethylmercury increases, but total remains essentially constant.

 Enough adequate studies on the temperature influences on the methylation of mercury have not been published.
 Mercury methylation reaches maximum activity in the summer but this enhanced methylation may be due to other factors unrelated to temperature.
 However, it is evident that temperature affects microbial activity which will correspond to an impact on the subsequent biochemical reactions that lead to methylation of mercury.

 Similar to the pH effects, different concentrations of available mercury ion lead to different products and complexes of mercury being produced.
 In addition, the enzymes HgcA and HgcB have a very low Km and will therefore readily bind to the available mercury even at very low concentrations.

+Recent studies have found out that increased concentration of terrestrial dissolved organic matter (tDOM), due to increased runoffs (one of climate change consequences particularly observed in the Northern Hemisphere), leads to an increase in the bacterial production and activity, ultimately increasing the process of methylation of mercury.
+A number of studies have reported positive correlations between concentrations of methymercury and organic matter in surface and intermediate marine waters, which have been attributed to the microbial decomposition of settling particles where micro-anoxic environments are created, allowing anaerobic Hg methylators (e.g., iron–sulfur reducing bacteria and methanogens) to be active.